SBoshoff/Calculator.API/README.md

 ## Description

 This is a basic calculator application that runs off a .NET Framework API.
 Values are input on the web page and the calculations are performed in the API.
+A request log consisting of the requestor's IP address and date of access are stored in a SQL database for each calculation.

 ## What was used